katamyra/Notes/Personal Notes/HandsOnMl/MachineLearningLandscape.typ

   In *online learning*, you train the system incrementally by feeding it data instances sequentially, in "mini batches".
 This is especially useful when you have a continuous flow of new information.
 ]

 These systems are especially good because they don't take much computation power since you don't need to retrain many times.

-#note[
-  Stopped at top of page 17 of book
+#definition[
+  *Learning rate* is how fast a system should adapt to new data.

+  If you set it too high, it will rapidly adapt but will also tend to quickly forget the old data.
+If it is lower, it will learn slowly but will be more receptive to remembering things and not being affected by _noise in the data_.

+]

+== Instance vs Model-Based Learning
+#definition[
+  *Instance Based Learning* means learning something by heart and then generalizing to new cases by comparing them to learned examples using a _similarity measure_.
+]
+#definition[
+  *Model Based Learning* means to build a model based on examples and use those models to make predictions.
 ]